 Outreach Activities

 Each public outreach activity is planned on a case-by-case basis.
 They are often hosted in collaboration with local libraries, colleges, community groups, and art galleries.
-Participants may be reimbursed as much as $225 with receipts for supplies and materials purchased for use by as many as 15 visitors.
+If activity materials and supplies are needed, participants may provide shopping lists amounting to as much as $225 for use by as many as 15 visitors.

 Display and Disposition of Artwork